snoofalus/snoofalus/README.md

 <p/>
 <br/>

+* Working as a Data Scientist in Machine Learning.
+* Open to collaborating on interesting projects.
-I'm a Data Scientist in Machine Learning.
-Some of my current side projects involve programming, study groups and stock-/timeseries analysis.
+* Some of my current side projects involve programming, study groups and stock-/timeseries analysis.